HandsOnDataViz/book/docs/HandsOnDataViz.md

 In this tutorial, we will use three small datasets to build interactive separated, grouped, and stacked bar charts in Google Sheets:

--   Obesity in the US (by US CDC, and StateOfObesity.org project)
+-   Obesity in the US (by US CDC and StateOfObesity.org project)
 -   High-Calorie Fast-Food Items
 -   Global Database on Body Mass Index by World Health Organization